Chapter 2. Cell Theory

 ② Composition 2.
 Nucleoplasm

-⑶ ribosome
+⑶ Ribosome

-① Found in every cell
+① Found in every cell.

-② a workstation for protein synthesis
+② A workstation for protein synthesis.

-③ Classified into free ribosomes and bound ribosomes
+③ Classified into free ribosomes and bound ribosomes.

-⑷ Endoplasmic reticulum (ER): A large network of membranes that extends into the cytoplasm while connected to the nuclear membrane
+⑷ Endoplasmic reticulum (ER): A large network of membranes that extends into the cytoplasm while connected to the nuclear membrane.

 ○ Function 1.
-Formation of vesicles and cell membranes
+Formation of vesicles and cell membranes.

 ○ Function 2.
 Primary glycosylation: N-linked protein glycosylation.
-Asparagine, etc. are involved
+Asparagine, etc. are involved.

 ○ Example: Mannose, blood type

 ○ Function 4.
-Disulfide Combination
+Disulfide bonding

-② Smooth ER (SER): Ribosomal-free vesicle
+② Smooth ER (SER): The endoplasmic reticulum without ribosomes.

 ○ Function 2.
 Calcium storage (Ca2+ pump) and release (IP3 dependent Ca2+ channel)

-○ Example: Sarcoplasmic reticulum (SR)
+○ Example: Sarcoplasmic reticulum (SR) in muscle

-③ alcohol breakdown and hangover
+③ Alcohol breakdown and hangovers

-⑸ Golgi apparatus: Absent in red blood cells
+⑸ Golgi apparatus: Absent in red blood cells.

 ① Structure